beathyate/guachiman/README.md

 Guachiman
 =========

 Minimal authorization gem.
-Inspired on [RailsCast #385 Authorization from Scratch][1] from Ryan Bates.
+Inspired by [RailsCast #385 Authorization from Scratch][1] by Ryan Bates.

-It simply stores a tree of permissions separated by groups.
+Guachiman allows you to store a tree of permissions separated by groups.
 Permissions can be either `true` or a block that takes an object.
 In that case the permission will be the result of the block evaluation.

 [1]: http://railscasts.com/episodes/385-authorization-from-scratch-part-1